UBC-DSCI/introduction-to-datascience-python/source/viz.md

-The plot in {numref}`islands_bar_top` is definitely clearer now, and allows us to answer our question:
+The plot in {numref}`islands_bar_top` is definitely clearer now, and allows us to answer our initial questions:
-"Which of the top 7 largest landmasses are continents?".
+"Are the seven continents Earth's largest landmasses?" and "Which are the next few largest landmasses?".
 However, we could still improve this visualization by organizing the bars by landmass size rather than by alphabetical order and by coloring the bars based on whether they correspond to a continent.